VoidZero69/void_paycheck-vorp/README.md

 Config.availablejobs is all the jobs possible in your server you can modify every job grade salary there + add new ones

 ## Disclaimers and Credits
-  - This script is made by [Void Zero](https://github.com/VoidZero69)
+  - This script is made by [Void Zero](https://github.com/VoidZero69).
+Any similarities between this and other repositories are not intended and purely coincidental.